 Random Access Memory (RAM) is vital to any PC and having 8gb’s is now vital to PC gaming.
 As games become bigger they need more memory to be able to run, and even though this is a budget build I had to include 8gb’s of RAM.

 The RAM I chose for this build was the Crucial Ballistix Sport 8gb kit.
 This ram is made by Crucial and has to be the best bang for your buck RAM around.
 There isn’t much to say about ram except that you need it, and crucial’s ram has stood the test of time to become one of the best ram manufacturers you can buy from.

 With this build, I have decided to include the 1TB of Hard drive, by western digital.
-1tb of space makes this gaming PC build all the better as it can store even the biggest games simultaneously such as GTA 5, and Fallout 4 and still have space to spare.
+1tb of space makes this gaming PC build all the better as it can store even the biggest games simultaneously and still have space to spare.